• Read Time 10 min

 A Day in the Life of a Customer Success Manager Using ChurnZero

-Whenever I tell someone that I work as a Customer Success Manager, it inevitably always results in a confused facial expression and a response of “So, what is it exactly that you do?”
+Whenever I tell someone that I work as a Customer Success Manager, it inevitably results in a confused facial expression and a reply of “So, what is it exactly that you do?”

 For those wanting a peek into what a CSM really does or for my fellow CSMs who are curious about how we here at ChurnZero drink our own champagne, I’m pulling back the curtain on a day in my life as a CSM.